 Aquatic macroinvertebrates were sampled semi-quantitatively at each site using a D-frame net for 10 minutes.
 Surber quadrat samples were also collected at most sites (all but the largest rivers), which allowed quantitative estimates of aquatic macroinvertebrate density to be measured (Hauer and Lamberti 2006).
 At braided sites with multiple wetted channels, discrete D-net and Surber samples were taken from within each channel.

 All collected invertebrates were subsequently identified in the laboratory.
 Given the global nature of this sampling, inter-site comparisons at the species level would have been generally uninformative (headwater streams in Coweeta and sites along the Danube should be expected to have relatively few species in common, for instance).
-Thus, most taxa of interest were identified to morphospecies, which allowed more direct comparison between sites (e.g., nearly all sites had Pardosa-like ground-hunting spiders (family Lycosidae), although the actual species differed.
+Thus, most taxa of interest were identified to morphospecies, which allowed more direct comparison between sites (e.g., nearly all sites had Pardosa-like ground-hunting spiders (family Lycosidae)), although the actual species differed.
 In total, 40,293 individuals were identified, across 98 morphospecies-level groups.
 Following identification, invertebrates were dried at 60 °C for 48 h then combined into one of 16 major groups (Appendix A: Table A2), which differentiated known beetle predators from herbivores and more generalist taxa, ground spiders from webbed spiders, and so on.
 These major group samples (containing several individuals, often across multiple morphospecies) were weighed for biomass, such that the biomass of each major group within each pitfall trap replicate, sweep net, light trap, D-net, or Surber sample was recorded.